 I offer high quality guided tours in and around Rovaniemi with a focus on culture (history, art and architecture) and, if outdoors, on the intersection between culture and nature.
-I would like to promote non stereotypical cultural attractions and make these sights accessible and interesting to tourists visiting Lapland.
+I would like to promote non stereotypical cultural attractions and make these sights accessible and interesting to foreign tourists visiting Lapland.
 I organize for example guided tours to Särestöniemi museum, Korundi art museum, the forestry museum, the Aalto center of Rovaniemi and Arktikum.
+(External links).
 I guide families with (small) children.
 I like to guide school groups with students, youngsters and children.
 I facilitate educational exchange programs as well.
-My work has an inclusive approach, which means that my activities are accessible for everybody.
+My work has an inclusive approach, which means that I make an effort that the activities I facilitate are as accessible as possible for everybody.
 In summer I organize (midnight sun) hiking tours and Rovaniemi city walks.
 I like to tailor tours to your requests.

 The ideas in Frank’s work

 The personal touch in guide work and tourism is defined by the guides own style, personality and preferences.
 According to the English Oxford dictionary the adjective ‘Frank’ means: ‘Open, honest, and direct in speech or writing, especially when dealing with unpalatable matters’ or ‘open, sincere, or undisguised.’
 According to the Merriam Webster dictionary ‘Frank’ means: ‘marked by free, forthright, and sincere expression.’
 I want these traits to characterize me as a person, and I would like to express those values in my work.
 Therefore I decided to embrace my characteristics and symbolize my name in my company.
 I use idea in the companies name because I think ideas influence the work I do.